Skip to main content

 Base Path

-The base path for components, stacks and workflows configurations.
+The base path for components, stacks, workflows and validation configurations.
 It can also be set using ATMOS_BASE_PATH environment variable, or by passing the --base-path command-line argument.
 It supports both absolute and relative paths.

 If not provided or is an empty string, components.terraform.base_path, components.helmfile.base_path, stacks.base_path and workflows.base_path are independent settings (supporting both absolute and relative paths).